From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Estimation

 \subsection{Estimation of implicitly defined capture basins: eddies}

 For capture basins we only care about entering a target set at least once.
-However, eddies are defined by being able to reach the sunny part over and over again, so the most natural definition is an implicit one as in \Cref{eq:eddies-1,eq:eddies-2}.
+However, eddies are defined by being able to reach the desirable region again and again, so the most natural definition is an implicit one as in \Cref{eq:eddies-1,eq:eddies-2}.
 In order to estimate them, we find an alternate definition in terms of a limit process.

 We start by defining the largest sets that could contain eddies

 and then use the iteration step

 for $i = 1,2,\dots$.
 Note that $\topEm_i$ used in \Cref{eq:eddies-iteration-step-plus} is already computed in \Cref{eq:eddies-iteration-step-minus}.
 So this can really be seen as a step-by-step prescription.
 Thus, the eddies can be recovered as